Is Cordovan Worth It? A Complete Guide to the Fanciest Shoe Leather

 But looking into it more popular Cordovan styles from other companies fit this mold.

-You’ll find Shell Cordovan used on chunkier boots with a storm welt, chunky lug, and moc toe.
-So while it’s very expensive shiny leather that’s often seen on dress shoes, it’s also perfect as an old-timey, durable waterproof leather that could work well for environments that would destroy a chrome tanned leather.
+You’ll find Shell Cordovan used on chunkier boots with a storm welt, chunky lug, and moc toe like Grant Stone’s Brass Boot.
+So while it’s very expensive shiny leather that’s often seen on dress shoes, it’s also perfect as an old-timey, durable, water resistant leather that could work well for environments that would destroy a cheaper shoe.

 Further Reading